mattbroussard/expertflyer-util/README.md

 - 0.8: adds previous/next calendar navigation buttons to award and availability search result pages
 - 0.9: adds ability to add prefix to alert names and set alerts for flights that operate only on certain weekdays
 - 0.10: adds the ability to add alerts to the queue from the award and availability search result pages; removes iframe
+- 0.11: adds the ability to filter the timetable page by nonstops, daily flights, and origin/destination countries/states